Workers in this group tend and harvest renewable resources and manage forests and public parks.

 BLS employment projections, wage, and other data for related occupations not shown in the following table are available on the Data for Occupations Not Covered in Detail page.
 Information highlighting physical demands, cognitive and mental requirements, and other qualifications for workers in this group are available in a BLS Occupational Requirements Survey (ORS) profile.

-|Image||OCCUPATION||JOB SUMMARY||ENTRY-LEVEL EDUCATION||2016 MEDIAN PAY|
+|Image||OCCUPATION||JOB SUMMARY||ENTRY-LEVEL EDUCATION||2022 MEDIAN PAY|

-|See How to Become One||$22,540|
+|See How to Become One||$33,290|

 Fishing and hunting workers catch and trap various types of animal life.
-The fish and wild animals they catch are for human food, animal feed, bait, and other uses.

-|High school diploma or equivalent||$26,940|
+|High school diploma or equivalent||$32,270|

-Logging workers harvest thousands of acres of forests each year.
-The timber they harvest provides the raw material for many consumer goods and industrial products.
+Logging workers harvest forests to provide the raw material for many consumer goods and industrial products.

-|High school diploma or equivalent||$37,590|
+|High school diploma or equivalent||$46,580|

 The wage at which half of the workers in the occupation earned more than that amount and half earned less.
 Median wage data are from the BLS Occupational Employment Statistics survey.